Last Updated 08/01/2023.

 - No income tax

-Yes, Dubai has all these things, but it has more.
+Yes, Dubai has all these things, along with blisteringly hot summers, but it has more.
 Below you’ll find some lesser-known things about Dubai that we’ve enjoyed very much, most have historic or cultural elements.

 I’m a bit of a culture-lover and I honestly believed that Dubai had none.
 That was before I went there of course.